SziNo/ReactMovieSearch/README.md

 # Technology used:

-ReactJS with Router 6, CSS, Git.
+ReactJS with Router 6,useContext for state management and a custom fetch hook, CSS, Git.

 # Deployed on Netlify